GoogleChrome/ip-protection/Masked-Domain-List.md

 stealsteel.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 stepcattle.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 stepwisevideo.com                                | Admiral                                                        | Not Impacted By Script Blocking
-stereoproxy.com                                  | Admiral                                                        | Entire Domain Blocked
+stereoproxy.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 stereotypedsugar.com                             | Admiral                                                        | Not Impacted By Script Blocking
 stiffgame.com                                    | Admiral                                                        | Not Impacted By Script Blocking
 stiffstem.com                                    | Admiral                                                        | Not Impacted By Script Blocking